Proto–Three Kingdoms period

-The Proto–Three Kingdoms period (or Samhan period) refers to the proto-historical period in the Korean Peninsula, after the fall of Gojoseon and before the maturation of Goguryeo, Baekje, and Silla into full-fledged kingdoms.
+The Proto–Three Kingdoms period refers to the proto-historical period in the Korean Peninsula after the fall of Old Chosŏn and before the maturation of Goguryeo, Paekche, and Silla into full-fledged kingdoms.
 It is a subdivision of what is traditionally called Korea's Three Kingdoms period and covers the first three centuries of the Common Era, corresponding to the later phase of the Korean Iron Age.

 History

-When Gojoseon was defeated by the Han dynasty of China in 108 BC, the northern region of the peninsula and Manchuria was occupied by the states of Buyeo, Goguryeo, Okjeo, Dongye, and other minor statelets.
+With the Han conquest of Gojoseon in 108 BC, the northern region of the peninsula and Manchuria was occupied by the states of Buyeo, Goguryeo, Okjeo, the Eastern Ye, and other minor statelets.
 Goguryeo's traditional founding date is 37 BC, but it was mentioned in Chinese records as early as 75 BC.
-China installed four commanderies in former Gojoseon territory, but three of them fell quickly to Korean resistance.
+China installed four commanderies in the former Old Chosŏn territory, but three of them fell quickly to Korean resistance.
 Goguryeo gradually conquered and absorbed all its neighbors, and destroyed the last Chinese commandery in 313.

-In the south, the little-understood state of Jin had given rise to the loose confederacies Jinhan, Byeonhan, and Mahan, or collectively, Samhan.
+In the south, the little-understood state of Jin had given rise to the loose confederacies of Jinhan, Byeonhan, and Mahan, or collectively, the 'Samhan.'
 Baekje was founded in 18 BC in Mahan territory and began to slowly overtake it.
-Silla was founded by the unification of six chiefdoms within the Jinhan, traditionally in 57 BC, although it may have been somewhat later.
-Byeonhan was absorbed into the later Gaya confederacy, which in turn was annexed by Silla.
+Silla was founded by the unification of six chiefdoms within the Jinhan confederacy, traditionally dated to 57 BC, although it may have been somewhat later.
+The Byeonhan confederacy was absorbed into the later Kaya confederacy, which in turn was annexed by the kingdom of Silla.

-Because of this continuity, most historians consider the Three Kingdoms to begin around the fall of Gojoseon, but the three did not dominate the peninsula as kingdoms until around 300.
+Because of this continuity, most historians consider the Three Kingdoms to begin around the fall of Old Chosŏn, but the three did not dominate the peninsula as kingdoms until around 300.

 Iron culture

 Important features of this period include the widespread production of iron artifacts for daily use and the introduction of grey earthenware pottery with a beaten pattern.

-Archaeological finds of the period are mainly from Nakrang and Goguryo in the north and Samhan in the south.
+Archaeological finds of the period are mainly from Nangnang and Goguryeo in the north and Samhan in the south.
 Bronze and iron were used and iron made at shell midden sites on the southern coast.

-Artifacts typical of the Korean Bronze Dagger culture, some Han Chinese culture, and Northern Steppe cultures have been found together on archaeological sites in this region, indicating independent and extensive interactions by the Koreanic kingdoms and statelets with Han China and various other areas.
+Artifacts typical of the Korean Bronze Dagger culture, some Han Chinese culture, and Northern Steppe cultures have been found together on archaeological sites in the northern region, indicating independent and extensive interactions by the Koreanic kingdoms and statelets with China and various other areas.

 The introduction of iron technology enabled the manufacture and use of stronger and sharper weapons and agricultural tools, resulting in an acceleration of political integration, as well as greater concentrations of power and wealth.